 - Evidence in the application of agreement with ACU’s statement of faith and core convictions, a deep and credible Christian faith, and vocational fit with the program.

-- General – No Concentration (57 Credit Hours Required)
+- Concentration in Instructional Leadership (36 Credit Hours Required)

-- Concentration in Families with Disabilities (57 + 9 Additional Credit Hours Required)
+- Concentration in Teaching and Learning (36 Credit Hours Required)